ansible/ansible-documentation/docs/docsite/rst/roadmap/COLLECTIONS_9.rst

 .. note::

-  When a prerelease of Ansible 9 happens in the same week as an Ansible 8 release, the Ansible 9 prerelease will happen on the day after the Ansible 8 release.
-  When a release of Ansible 9 happens in the same week as an Ansible 10 release, the Ansible 9 release will happen on the day after the Ansible 10 release.
   In general it's in the discretion of the release manager to delay a release by 1-2 days for reasons such as personal (schedule) problems, technical problems (CI/infrastructure breakdown), and so on.
+  However, in case two releases are planned for the same day, a release of the latest stable version takes precedence.
+This means that if a stable Ansible 9 release collides with a pre-release of Ansible 10, the latter will be delayed.
+  If a Ansible 9 release collides with a stable Ansible 10 release, including 10.0.0, the Ansible 9 release will be delayed.

 Planned major changes